berteh/synfig-import-labels/README.md

 1. export your labels via Tracks > Edit Labels > export, in Audacity.

 or simply use Notepad and create a table with 3 "columns": _start time (in sec)_ ``tab`` _end time (in sec)_``tab`` _text (single line)_.
 You can add, optionally, add a 4th column with the name of ``template`` to use for this text line and the following ones.
-Save the file as _labels.txt_ in the directory of your sif Synfig file project.
+Save the file as _labels.txt_ in the directory of your sifz Synfig file project.
 Titles in the first row are optional, just the data will do just fine, but if you use titles, they must be _exactly_ the following:

     start	stop	text	template
     0.500	1.50	first sentence showing for 1 second 	descending-text